-Oprah Winfrey announced on April 14, 2026, her selection of the Maria Semple novel Go Gentle for her global book club.
+Oprah Winfrey announced her selection of the Maria Semple novel Go Gentle for her global book club.
 Winfrey revealed the choice during an appearance on CBS Mornings, sharing her perspective on why this specific narrative connected with her.
-Semple, best known for her satirical hit Where’d You Go, Bernadette, returns to the literary scene with a story focused on a divorce philosopher.
+Semple, best known for her satirical hit Where'd You Go, Bernadette, returns to the literary scene with a story focused on a divorce philosopher.
+The timing was recorded on April 14, 2026.
 Characters within the novel navigate a highly structured existence that collapses upon the arrival of a mysterious stranger.
 The hardcover edition carries a retail price of $28.00.

 Maria Semple Explores the Divorce Philosopher Archetype